What To Do That Will Crumble a Ministry But Build a Kingdom

 When I reflect back on life and the choices I have made, Christ was definitely a determining factor.
 Not as much as He should have been I readily admit!
 Some seasons reflected my selfish/foolish nature.
 My worst choices were when I ignored Jesus and acted solely on personal “gain”.

 That’s the irony because what I thought would garner personal gain only netted me a considerable loss in the long run.
 I guess that’s why sin is so destructive- it is equally deceptive.

 There were other times when Christ did drive the decisions being made and there were costs that accompanied them.
 I knew that the choices would either reflect that I was His disciple or deny it.
 It was a clear distinction.

 It cost me when I chose to forgive someone who betrayed me.

 I could not retaliate over the betrayal but needed to forgive them.
 It took great effort to move forward from this hurt but I knew it was what Jesus expected of me.
 Vindication wasn’t received from this offense but I had to let it go for Jesus’ sake.

 It cost me when I refused to act in anger toward my husband when we disagreed.

-I could not act a fool even though inside I wanted to unleash all my hostility and disrespect just to hurt him.
+I could not act like a fool even though inside I wanted to unleash all my hostility and disrespect just to hurt him.
 In the early years of our marriage, I would give way to immature behavior but this only made matters worse.
-I eventually learned that by reflecting Christ in our marriage, this could move mountains of discord.
+I eventually learned that reflecting Christ in our marriage could move mountains of discord.

 It cost me when I submitted to spending habits and a budget, not of my choosing.